MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/faq.md

 ## Can I update the Product Notes during a meeting?

 Currently you can only make new notes or delete notes.

-In the Note menu tap on the Add Note to make a new one.
-To delete a note tap on the overflow menu (three dots) on the upper right corner of the note.
-Tap delete now and confirm.
+In the **Notes** menu, select **Add Note** to make a new one.
+To delete a note, select the overflow menu (three dots) on the upper-right corner of the note.
+Select **Delete Note** and confirm.

 ## If I delete a note, how can I recover it?

 You cannot recover a deleted note in the app.
 However, the note is saved in Dynamics even if deleted so the text and image can be recovered to be used in the app again.

 ## Can I walk away from my model and come back later?

 The iOS device uses a camera to orient to the world and placing the device so that the camera is covered, or leaving it idle so that the screen turns off, will likely cause the device to lose its world information and lose where it placed the object.
-If this happens you will need to redo the placement process for the model.
+If this happens, you will need to redo the placement process for the model.

 ## How can I ensure success when manipulating my model?

-Be aware of the positioning of the hand holding the device as a stray finger on the screen might cause unintended movement of the model when trying to manipulate it via gestures
+Be aware of the positioning of the hand holding the device as a stray finger on the screen might cause unintended movement of the model when trying to manipulate it through gestures.

 ### See also